bitflight-public/terraform-aws-ssm-ami-bakery/README.md

 - Create the lambda functions needed to trigger the process
 - Create the Parameter Store Name `/cp/dev/amazon-linux/LatestAmi` and store the value of `ami` in it
 - Provide parameters to the lambda function such as a name template name template "{namespace}-{stage}-{name}-{date}"
-- Subscribe the lambda function to an SNS topic for it to be triggered
+- Subscribe the lambda function to an SNS topic for it to be triggered as per [this aws example](http://docs.amazonaws.cn/en_us/AWSEC2/latest/UserGuide/amazon-linux-ami-basics.html#linux-ami-notifications)

 When the lambda is triggered it will: